apitrace/apitrace/docs/FORMAT.markdown

 ## Versions ##

-We keep backwards compatability reading old traces, i.e., it should always be possible to parse and retrace old trace files.
+We keep backwards compatibility reading old traces, i.e., it should always be possible to parse and retrace old trace files.

 The trace version number refers not only to changes in the binary format